 So what can account-based marketing do for your company when you stick to it?
 To help you discover the answer, we’ve gathered 17 ABM statistics that will show you why you need to integrate ABM into your 2023 B2B marketing strategies.

 1. Outperform your other marketing channels

-Even as far back as 2017, an ITSMA survey where they found almost 87% of marketers that measured their ROI said their ABM initiatives outperformed some of their other marketing investments, with a third of those saying the difference was significant.
+According to new research conducted by the ABM Leadership Alliance and ITSMA, 76% of marketers saw higher ROI with ABM than any other marketing strategy..
 So, as its results build over time, marketers agree that ABM’s many benefits are worth the wait, including improved team collaboration, processes and tools, and overall workplace efficiency.

 2. Bring in higher ROI

 The more B2B leads you attract, the larger the ROI, right?
 Wrong.
-Bringing in more leads isn’t always beneficial, but bringing in the right leads is.
+Bringing in more leads isn’t always beneficial, but bringing in quality leads is.

 ABM and Revenue

 3. Generate more revenue

 Account-based marketing strategies provide significant benefits for both maintaining current client relationships and developing new ones.
 Payscale's digital marketing turned to ABM to accelerate their current marketing efforts and overall growth.
 Within seven months they saw a 500% increase in target account traffic AND an ROI increase of 6x in revenue.
 Talk about an impact!